Oral and Maxillofacial Surgery Residency Program

 Applications will be considered complete when the program has received all the above documents on or before October 1st of the year preceding the desired date of entry into the program.

 Applicants meeting the eligibility requirements will be considered on the basis of their preparedness, ability, aptitude, academic credentials, communication skills and personal qualities.
-The selection process will not consider gender, race, religion, age, national origin, disability, sexual orientation or veteran status.
+The selection process does not discriminate on the basis of gender, race, religion, age, national origin, disability, sexual orientation or veteran status.
 All applicants are selected through the National Matching Program process.